jordilo/apollo-js-generator/README.md

 ```

 ## Configuration
-Create a file in root of your project named '.apollo-configuration
+Create a file in root of your project named **.apollo-configuration**
 ```json
   {
       "apolloUrl": "https://{YOURDOMAIN}/v1/graphql",